AI-Hypercomputer/xpk/README.md

 # Install required dependencies with make
 make install && export PATH=$PATH:$PWD/bin
 ```

+If you want to have installed dependecies persist in your PATH please run:
+`echo $PWD/bin` and add its value to `PATH` in .bashrc  or .zshrc

 If you see an error saying: `This environment is externally managed`, please use a virtual environment.